chanhosuh/resume/resume.md

 - **Nomura**\
   Feb 2014 - Mar 2015, *Front office developer for electronic trading*
-    - Created low-latency order book generator that used Tibco Rendezvous to aggregate market-data and pricing and communicate with smart order router and GUI (Java/Linux).
+    - Created low-latency order book generator that used Tibco Rv to aggregate market-data and pricing and communicate with smart order router and GUI (Java/Linux).
-    - Primary maintainer of automated market-maker for USD swaps and swap futures.
     - Created a FIX trade feed from ION trading platform into trade management system.